-Classroom Management Tips for the School Computer Lab
+Classroom Management Tips for School Computer Labs

 This page will support educators in setting up a school computer lab, creating and teaching expectations for the computer classroom, and managing both instruction and behavior so that students get the maximum possible benefit.
 Ideas for computer lab design and arrangement are also included to support computer instruction and computer lab management.